Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 * XP Sync can die during XP matching (killing our squirrel mascot!)

-Sometimes (I've noticed in BG2EE) the sync process dies part way through and the innocent woodland spirits guiding the process vanish.
+Sometimes (maybe 2% of runs) the sync process dies part way through and the invisble squirrel guiding the process vanishes.
-As far as I can tell it's not a script issue but may be some sort of memory pressure culling.
+As far as I can tell it's not a script issue but may be some sort of culling of memory hog or summoned creatures.

 If it happens either use the Train Party power to resync everyone or apply the XPSync AI script to the affected character and press S to retry.

-If it is memory pressure a workarond may be to change the Memory Level option Baldur.lua - but that's a wild guess and yet to test.
+* If the XP Cap is in place XPSync won't correct NPCs with very high XP

+The game keeps track of XP above the XP cap but only reports higher XP as being the same as the XP cap.
+For example, if you set XP of an NPC as 2 billion with the debug console the game will report the XP stat as being 8 million in BG2EE, but subtracting 7 million XP still leaves them as having 1993 million.

+If you've imported a save with a very high XP NPC to sync you can either disable the XP Cap with Tweaks Anthology or use the console to set the NPC down to below the XP Cap.

 =======================================
 * License